 You’ll get the most out of Music Theory for Guitar if you can make open chord changes easily.

-If you have any questions about your level, please speak with our Program Director to ensure best placement.
+If you have any questions about your level, schedule a time below to speak with our Program Director to ensure best placement.